cilegann/InCore/API.md

     30.57,43,6
     22.89,99,30
     ```
   - NLP project: A `tsv` with column name.
-There should be a column named **"value"** which contains the numerical value.
+For project with label, there should be at least one column  which contains the numerical value.
 For example:
     ```
-    Sentence1	value
+    Sentence1	value	value2
-    I am happy	1
+    I am happy	1	1
-    I am sad	0
+    I am sad	0	0
     ```
     or
     ```